NMillard/learnings/database/sql-basics.md

 A transaction is a single, logical unit of work that may contain one or more statements.
 A transaction begins when the first statement is executed, and ends with a transaction commit or rollback.
 All statements wrapped in a transaction must complete successfully in order to commit the changes, otherwise, the whole transaction is rolledback.

 You may also rollback transactions yourself even if the statements completed successfully.
-Ytou can even make save points allowing you to revert back to a point of the transaction if something fails.
+You can even make save points allowing you to revert back to a point of the transaction if something fails.

 Transactions are carried out in different modes.
 - Auto commit is the default.
 Every statement is treated as a transaction.